Induced pluripotent stem cell: Red blood cells

-Clinical trial
+Clinical trials

 The first human clinical trial using autologous iPSCs was approved by the Japan Ministry Health and was to be conducted in 2014 at the Riken Center for Developmental Biology in Kobe.
 However the trial was suspended after Japan's new regenerative medicine laws came into effect in November 2015.
 More specifically, an existing set of guidelines was strengthened to have the force of law (previously mere recommendations). iPSCs derived from skin cells from six patients with wet age-related macular degeneration were reprogrammed to differentiate into retinal pigment epithelial (RPE) cells.
 The cell sheet would be transplanted into the affected retina where the degenerated RPE tissue was excised.
 Safety and vision restoration monitoring were to last one to three years.

 In March 2017, a team led by Masayo Takahashi completed the first successful transplant of iPS-derived retinal cells from a donor into the eye of a person with advanced macular degeneration.
 However it was reported that they are now having complications.
 The benefits of using autologous iPSCs are that there is theoretically no risk of rejection and that it eliminates the need to use embryonic stem cells.
 However, these iPSCs were derived from another person.

 New clinical trials involving iPSCs are now ongoing not only in Japan, but also in the US and Europe.
 Research in 2021 on the trial registry Clinicaltrials.gov identified 129 trial listings mentioning iPSCs, but most were non-interventional.

+In 2026, Japan's Pharmaceutical Affairs Council recommended that the Ministry of Health, Labor and Welfare extend conditional approval to two allogeneic iPSC-based therapeutic products, Amchepry for Parkinson's and ReHeart for severe heart failure.